 One year ago, JPMorgan admitted wrongdoing for engaging in a nationwide sales practice that caused "significant harm" to clients, according to the SEC.
 The firm paid $307 million in regulatory penalties, not for actions in the Burris case specifically, but for the same kind of product pushing that he accused the bank of engaging in three years earlier.
-The case was the SEC’s largest last year and the fines paid by JPMorgan were substantially higher than the $185 million Wells Fargo paid in regulatory penalties over the unauthorized accounts.
+The case was the SEC’s largest last year and the fines paid by JPMorgan were substantially higher than the $185 million Wells Fargo paid in regulatory and other penalties over the unauthorized accounts.

 Darrell Whitman, a former Department of Labor investigator who handled Burris' case in 2014, says "the evidence clearly supports a merit finding."
 A merit finding could force JPMorgan to rehire Burris, give him back pay and, possibly, other damages, according to whistleblower laws.

 But Whitman says he was fired from his position in the Whistleblower Protection Program at the DoL’s Occupational Safety and Health Administration in May 2015 before the case was finalized.

 Susan Kamlet, a former assistant U.S. attorney in San Francisco who took over the OSHA investigation after Whitman's departure, says she found the evidence that Burris presented "extraordinary."
 But she, too, says she was fired, in January, before she could complete her investigation.